Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "forever"/"death" - 999999 seconds
 			"Throw Witch Lifetime"			"0.0"

-			// Remove all Witches thrown by the Mutant Tank when it dies.
+			// Remove all Witches thrown by the Mutant Tank when it dies or changes its Mutant Tank type.
 			// Note: This setting can be overridden for specific players.
 			// --
 			// 0/"disabled"/"false"/"off"/"no": OFF